tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 is appro- priately set or cleared, based on the field access policy specified for the field containing the target bit.

-Skip register if any of the follow- ing attributes are defined:
+Skip register if any of the following attributes are defined:
 NO_REG_BIT_BASH_TEST NO_REG_TESTS

-Skip register if any of the follow- ing attributes are defined:
+Skip register if any of the following attributes are defined:
 NO_REG_BIT_BASH_TEST NO_REG_TESTS

 uvm_reg_bit_bash_seq Executes the uvm_reg_single\_